-The complete plan from NSCASLP can be found here.
+The complete sector plan from NSCASLP can be found here.

-Starting July 31, visitors must wear a mask in all common areas of Paddlers Cove (stairwells, hallways, washrooms).
+Starting July 31, 2020, visitors must wear a mask in all common areas of Paddlers Cove (stairwells, hallways, washrooms).
 This is required by law.
-Exceptions: children under the age of 2, children age 2 to 4 who refuse to wear a mask, those with valid medical conditions.
+Exceptions: children under the age of 2, children age 2 to 4 who cannot tolerate a mask, those with valid medical conditions.